- About the Conditions

 Gill is delighted to have been asked to become a Trustee as it gives her further opportunity to support the work of the charity.
 She firmly believes that support in those early days after diagnosis and during treatment can have a huge impact on the way people think about these conditions, and how they adjust to living with them.

 Before her diagnosis Gill was a Manager in a large FE College, as part of coming to terms with Chiari, and the impact of it on her life, she changed career direction and re-trained as an Accountant.
-She now works part time for a Charity and has her own Accountancy practice.
+She now has her own Accountancy practice.
 This combination provides the balance that enables her to be a Mum and manage her symptoms, whilst also doing a job she loves.